Updated May 22, 2023

-Agreed that you have a huge workload and you work really hard to fulfil it but you cannot go on demanding a raise, extra privileges, and a higher position all at once.
+Agreed that you have a huge workload, and you work really hard to fulfill it, but you cannot go on demanding a raise, extra privileges, and a higher position all at once.
 This is only going to ruin all the efforts you have made so far.
 Make a list of your priorities and ask for what you need the most.
 Undue demands might make your chances dim.

 Trying too hard and sticking to the conventions

 You are in the 21st century.
-All work and no smart work is not going to take you anywhere.
+All work and no smart work are not going to take you anywhere.
 Conventional work ethics are just that, conventions.
 Following each and every word in the rule book and working your way up is old school.
-Cultures and working environments have changed and so should you.
+Cultures and working environments have changed, and so should you.

-But this does not mean that you keep running behind your boss all the time trying to prove that you deserve a promotion.
+But this does not mean that you keep running behind your boss all the time, trying to prove that you deserve a promotion.
 Trying too hard can negatively affect your chances.
-It might seem so, but most bosses do not like such a behaviour.
+It might seem so, but most bosses do not like such behavior.
 To just stick with your boss and do what he asks and even what he doesn’t is not likely to take you ahead.
 Flattery works to a certain level, don’t push the limits.

 Ask yourself- is this what you want?

 Asking these questions is important.
-A higher position, a pay raise or a few extra privileges is not the recipe for happiness or even, success for that matter.
+A higher position, a pay raise, or a few extra privileges is not the recipe for happiness or even success, for that matter.
 You always get into a job thinking of the future.
 To see yourself doing what you always wanted to do.
 To forget all about your ambition and trying hard to get what you never wanted has no point.
-So, if the answers to all those questions are not what you expected them to be, then set your priorities straight and do your job accordingly.
+So, if the answers to all those questions are not what you expected, set your priorities straight and do your job accordingly.

 You must have heard that you cannot clap with a single hand.
-So, if you’re expecting applause make sure you make it a win-win situation for everyone.
-Before the promotion, if you try and do what you are not meant to do, for example, completing your manager’s or your boss’s job which is actually none of your business makes your superior think that you somehow want to prove that you are best suited for the job.
+So, if you’re expecting applause, make it a win-win situation for everyone.
+Before the promotion, if you try and do what you are not meant to do, for example, completing your manager’s or your boss’s job, which is actually none of your business, makes your superiors think that you somehow want to prove that you are best suited for the job.
 Not really helping, is it?

-Also, forgetting entirely what your supervisor or your boss had to go through in order to get you the job promotion is very negatively impactful.
-When you discuss the important points to discuss regarding you, you must include how your supervisor will be benefitted with this advancement.
-Do not forget your position in all of this.
-Do your duties well that is what is asked off you.
+Also, forgetting entirely what your supervisor or boss had to go through to get you the job promotion is very negatively impactful.
+When you discuss the important points to discuss regarding you, you must include how your supervisor will be benefitted from this advancement.
+Do not forget your position in all of this and your duties well; that is what is asked of you.

 Do you really deserve it?

-Though this should have been the first point but it is always good to save the best for the last.
+Though this should have been the first point, it is always good to save the best for the last.
 You are your best critic or worst.
 Evaluating yourself is crucial because you better than anybody know what you have and don’t have in yourself from the job.
 Are you confident with yourself?
-Do you have what it takes to be in the next level?
-If you have a positive response to these questions then nobody can stop you from achieving what you desire.
-But if you think you are lagging somewhere, the what?
+Do you have what it takes to be at the next level?
+If you have a positive response to these questions, then nobody can stop you from achieving what you desire.
+But if you think you are lagging somewhere, then what?

 These are just a few tips to help you out.
 What you do with them is in your hand.
 Hopefully, you will get what you always wished for.
-But if things don’t work out the way you wanted them to be and you end up not getting the job promotion then don’t be discouraged.
+But if things don’t work out the way you wanted them to and you end up not getting the job promotion, then don’t be discouraged.
 There is always the next time.
-But don’t just work to get promoted, work to satisfy yourself.
+But don’t just work to get promoted.
+Work to satisfy yourself.
 People around you will appreciate it automatically.
-If you will love your work, if you have a passion to perform well, then your hard work is always going to pay you wonders!
+If you will love your work and if you have a passion for performing well, then your hard work is always going to pay you wonders!